Seamus and Áine with Mattie

-“We do an important job, protecting important sites in the New York area,” he told MCJ.
+It’s an important job, he readily acknowledges, and it involves protecting important sites in the New York area.

 During the time Seamus worked for MSA, Mattie was his only K-9 partner.
-In addition, Mattie has never worked with any other handlers, Deirdre Fennessy said.
+In addition, Mattie had never worked with any other handlers, Deirdre Fennessy says.

-Seamus and Deirdre acknowledge that Mattie is legally MSA’s property.
+Seamus and Deirdre have acknowledged that Mattie is legally MSA’s property.